 Age: 12+ (Community 10+) Players: 5-11 Time: 45-90 minutes

 Do you and your friends want a game set on the high seas and features deception and deduction?
 If that gets you excited, then you’ll Feed the Kraken.
 In this game, groups of players take on diverse roles with differing goals that lead to conflict.
-Players posed as sailors simply want to get home, while the pirates want to redirect the ship to plunder cargo.
+Sailors simply want to get home, while the pirates want to redirect the ship to plunder cargo.
 Others, playing cultists, aim to use the crew to help summon their dark lord.
 Lastly, one player acts as the captain, who must pick the lieutenant and navigator of the ship each turn.

 Each turn means the ship changes directions, but the new direction is picked by the navigator for the turn.
-But no one knows who part of which group is, mutiny may break out if the captain manages their choices poorly.
-If that wasn’t enough, as the ship passes into new areas, various triggers arise, some helping, some harming…
+But since no one knows who part of which group is, mutiny may break out if the captain manages their choices poorly.
+If that wasn’t enough, as the ship passes into new areas, various things arise, some helping, some harming…

 Feed the Kraken works best when you have a full group to play.
 And the more players you have, the better the debate and intrigue – and more opportunities for roleplaying.
 Player counts significantly affect the dynamics and enjoyment of the game, with different player counts offering unique gameplay experiences.
-Player elimination is delayed until the final rounds, allowing for a thrilling experience where alliances are forged and broken as you avoid, or draw in the Kraken.
+Player elimination is delayed until the final rounds, allowing for a thrilling experience where alliances are forged and broken as you avoid or draw in the Kraken.

 Challengers!